Find out if you can register to use simplified transitional procedures for goods you’re bringing into the UK from the EU.

 - VAT registration number (if you have one)

 - business name and UK address

 - contact details

-You cannot register to use transitional simplified procedures if:
+You can register for transitional simplified procedures online.

 If you’re a customs intermediary, you cannot register on behalf of a trader, but you can make declarations directly for a trader who’s registered for transitional simplified procedures.

 When you act as a direct representative of a trader registered for transitional simplified procedures, the trader will be solely liable for the customs debt.